ceeah/prox-linux-reader/README.md

 This project aims to create alternative to U-Prox Desktop Reader

 Key features:
-- Runs on Linux (but may as well work on Windows)
+- Runs on both Linux and Windows
 - Utilizes cheap RFID readers, such as RDM6300 (can be extended in the future)

 Integrates well with U-Prox WEB on Linux.